 What are Portable Table Saws?

-Portable table saws are compact and designed to be lightweight and placed on a table.
+Portable table saws are compact, lightweight, and placed on a table.

 What are the types of woodworking saws?